This position is located in George Washington Memorial Parkway, in the Maintenance Division.

 Trust determination process

-Resume which includes a list of all significant jobs held and duties performed, dates specified in month and year format, and the resume must reflect full and/or part-time or total number of hours worked (i.e., work 40+ hours a week, rather than indicating full-time).
-If part-time, the hours must be annotated to be able to pro-rate the amount of qualified specialized experience.
+Resume which includes a list of all significant jobs held and duties performed, dates specified in month and year format, and the resume must reflect either full-time or 40 hours per week.
+If a part-time work schedule is reflected, the hours must be annotated to ensure proper crediting of specialized experience.
 If military or civilian, please include your rank and/or grade.

 A complete Occupational Questionnaire

 Federal employees must submit a copy of their latest SF-50 "Notification of Personnel Action" that reflects career or career-conditional tenure, such as the initial hire, promotion, or reassignment, showing position title, series, grade and tenure (please do not submit an Award SF-50 unless it provides the necessary information) and, if different, an SF-50 showing highest permanent grade ever held.